danielrearden/slonik-dataloaders/README.md

+This library has been incorporated into the slonik monorepo [here](https://github.com/gajus/slonik/tree/main/packages/slonik-dataloaders).

 # `slonik-dataloaders`

 `slonik-dataloaders` is a set of utilities for creating [DataLoaders](https://github.com/graphql/dataloader) using [Slonik](https://github.com/gajus/slonik).
 These DataLoaders abstract away some of the complexity of working with cursor-style pagination when working with a SQL database, while still maintaining the flexibility that comes with writing raw SQL statements.